 The GRE® General Test measures skills that graduate and professional schools, including business and law, have identified as necessary for academic success, including verbal reasoning, quantitative reasoning, critical thinking and analytical writing.
 GRE test scores are only one measure and should be considered in the context of an applicant's entire application package.

-A better part of the application to find indicators of those types of outcomes might be in personal statements and letters of recommendation, which give applicants a platform for showing attributes like creativity, conscientiousness and perseverance.
-Since attributes such as these may be just as important to a student's likelihood of success as the skills measured by the GRE tests, it is important that programs not over-rely on GRE scores, and never use GRE scores as the sole criteria for minimum or cut scores, an effort to quickly reduce the number of applications that a faculty committee needs to review.
-Rather, faculty reviewers might consider adopting practices that put GRE scores into the appropriate context in relation to the other elements that applicants submit as part of their application package.
+Indicators of skills that may lead to those types of outcomes can be found in personal statements and letters of recommendation, which give applicants a platform for showing attributes like creativity, conscientiousness and perseverance.
+Since attributes such as these may be just as important to a student's likelihood of success as the skills measured by the GRE tests, it is important that programs not over-rely on GRE scores, and never use GRE scores as the sole criteria for minimum or cut scores.

 For Further Information